 I live on the western flank of the Great Rocky Mountains about an hour south of Salt Lake City.
 I love Normandy and consider it my cultural birthplace (rather than San Diego, California, where I was born).
 I love two-wheeled vehicles; I own a scooter for around town and a motorcycle for commuting to work.

 I lived near Paris and attended the Université de Paris X, at Nanterre, initially studying Greek, Latin and Linguistics.
 However, I was a Ham Radio geek and AP Math student in high school, so technical is more me than the literary side.

 I finished my education at Brigham Young University and basically marooned myself here—there've always been lots of jobs in the tech sector.

 I love reading and I do as much of it as I can.
 Sadly, technical reading takes up far more of my time than I really want to dedicate.
 I prefer reading actual literature.
-My favorite authors are Potok, Tolkien, Herbert, Pagnol, Orson Scott Card, Flaubert, Maupassant, Shakespeare and Hugo.
+My favorite authors are Potok, Tolkien, Herbert, Pagnol, Flaubert, Maupassant, Shakespeare and Hugo.
 I also like Virgil and Homer.
 These names aren't in any particular order.